Leukemia in Children

 What is leukemia in children?

-The cancer cells grow in bone marrow and go into the blood.
-The bone marrow is the
+The leukemia cells grow in bone marrow and then go out into the blood.
+The bone marrow

 The types of blood cells include:

 Red blood cells (erythrocytes) or RBCs.
 Red blood cells carry oxygen from the lungs to the body and carry carbon dioxide back

 to the lungs.
 A low level of RBCs is called anemia.
 It can make your child feel tired,